muppin/mastering-DevOps/Interview Questions/Manju_Uppin.md

 - how to troubleshoot if you get a timeout error while accessing it from external world?
 - how two vpcs can communicate in the aws?
 - how do you manage secrets? where do you store the credentials?
+- explain the cicd process and let me know what are the stages that are used in your project?
+- what are the best practices of a cicd pipeline?